-Types of Feedstuffs Utilized
+Types of Feedstuffs Produced

 Each country feeds its animals according to resource availabilities and legislation concerning product quality, food safety desires, and comparative advantage in production of feedstuffs.
-This is a key point to understand and project China's beef cattle structure.
+This is a key point in understanding and projecting China's beef cattle structure.
 The United States is an anomaly in world beef production by its almost total finishing of beef in large feedlots and almost exclusively on grain.
 This system has developed because of grading standards that essentially preclude fattening on forages or crop residues even though such a practice is often lower cost per kg of beef produced.
 The reason is that the sale price of forage finished animals is much lower than grain finished ones due to grading standards.
 Americans have come to believe their beef is the standard for quality beef, and that animals raised under other conditions are lower quality.
 Consequently, it is also believed that China will inexorably move toward a U.S. style, high average daily gain, grain-based fattening system.
 This way of thinking leads to the conclusion is that China will thus require substantial feedstuffs imports.
-I believe, as do the Australians Longworth, Brown and Waldron in their authoritative 2001 book Beef in China: Agribusiness Opportunities and Challenges, that such a structure will not evolve, and the projections in this article reflect the rationale that feeding systems will be silage and residue oriented rather than grain based.
+I believe, as do the Australians Longworth, Brown and Waldron (2001), that such a structure will not evolve, and the projections in this paper reflect that.

-About 1.2 trillion Mcal of feedstuffs were calculated to have been produced in China in 2000 (Table 9) although, as described earlier, that is below the actual amount due to lack of data on availabilities of many feedstuffs such as garbage and water plants, roadside and crop area grazing, etc. Of that, 9 percent was by-products, i.e. feedstuffs apart from principal crop production that enter international trade such as oilseed and other meals (cakes), and commonly sold products within a country such as spent brewers grains.
+About 1.2 trillion Mcal of feedstuffs were calculated to have been produced in China in 2000 (Table 9) although, as described earlier, that is below the actual amount due to lack of data on availabilities.
+Of that, 9 percent was by-products, i.e. feedstuffs apart from principal crop production that enter international trade such as oilseed and other meals (cakes), and commonly sold products within a country such as spent brewers grains.
 Another 13 percent was from grasslands.
 The principal output of crops such as grains accounted for 42 percent of all ME.
 Principal crop outputs will increase continuously as a proportion of all ME produced, and are projected to reach 55 percent by 2030.

 Nonconventional feedstuffs (NCFR) are really the heart of China's draft and beef cattle industry, as well as for other ruminants and non-bovine work animals.
 To a lesser extent they play a role in backyard poultry and pig units.
-NCFR, made up of crop residues such as maize and sorghum stover, straw, vegetable and other crop and processing waste, vines of vegetables and potatoes, etc. constituted a whopping 36 percent of all ME produced in 2000, but it is expected to fall to 26 percent in 2030.
+NCFR, made up of crop residues such as maize and sorghum stover, straw, vegetable and other crop and processing waste, and vines of vegetables, potatoes, etc. constituted a whopping 36 percent of all ME produced in 2000 although it is expected to fall to 26 percent in 2030.
 Twenty six percent of all crude protein produced in China is calculated to have been derived from NCFR in 2000.
 That proportion is expected to decline to 22 percent in 2030.